Cxde02/Shortest-Path-Algorithm/README.md

 # Shortest-Path-Algorithm

-This Java application generates a random graph with specified nodes, assigns each node random x and y coordinates, and calculates the shortest path between two nodes using a graph algorithm (e.g., Dijkstra's algorithm).
-The application visualizes the graph and the shortest path, providing the path's length as output.
+This Java application generates a random graph with specified nodes, assigns each node random x and y coordinates, and calculates the shortest path between two nodes using Dijkstra's algorithm.
+The application visualizes the shortest path, providing the path's length as output.

 ## Key Features: